 Our teeth don’t develop on their own.
 They develop along with our chin, jaw, skull, cheeks, and more.
 This combined development means that people who have crooked or crowded teeth often find they are also unhappy with the appearance of other facial features.
-With Controlled Arch orthodontics, we can utilize the shared development pathways to straighten your teeth and influence the size, shape, and configuration of some facial features at the same time.
-Controlled Arch orthodontics can also achieve some important functional changes, too, improving symptoms of TMJ and sleep apnea.
-Plus, because Controlled Arch braces are based on the most recent science available, they can achieve results 30% faster than traditional dentures.
+With Controlled Arch Orthodontics, we can utilize the shared development pathways to straighten your teeth and influence the size, shape, and configuration of some facial features at the same time.
+Controlled Arch Orthodontics can also achieve some important functional changes, too which can improve symptoms of TMJ and sleep apnea.
+Since Controlled Arch braces are based on the most recent science available, they can achieve results 30% faster than traditional dentures.

 Would you like to learn how you could benefit from Controlled Arch braces?
 Please call 613.271.7091 today for an appointment with Kanata cosmetic dentist Dr. Andrea Stevens at Andrea Stevens Dentistry.

 Controlled Arch braces were developed in an attempt to overcome what is seen as the shortcomings of traditional orthodontic approaches.
 This approach:

 - Can be used for teens and adults